All 11 Lightsaber Color Meanings [Ultimate Star Wars Guide]

 Purple (Amethyst) Lightsaber Meaning

 The story of the purple lightsaber is very interesting, as its origins can actually be found off-screen.
 Namely, Lucas never intended on introducing a purple lightsaber to the canon, but Samuel L. Jackson, who played Mace Windu in the Prequel Trilogy, wanted his lightsaber to be purple because purple was his favorite color.
-Lucas agreed and that is how this color was actually introduced into the franchise, which means that it initially had absolutely no meaning.
+Lucas agreed, and that is how this color was actually introduced into the franchise, which means that it initially had absolutely no meaning.

 Still, the Expanded Universe authors retroactively gave the color meaning, stating that a purple lightsaber represented moral ambiguity, uncertainty, and reconstruction; this was due to the fact that purple is a combination of red and blue.
 What does this ultimately mean?

 It means that a character with a purple lightsaber has connections to both the Light and the Dark Side of the Force.
 Such Force users have usually been quite powerful as they had to endure the temptation of the other side in order to maintain their personal path.
+The color purple is also associated with power and royalty.
+We know that the most prominent users of the purple lightsaber color are some of the most powerful Jedi and are also in positions of great influence.

-Although Mace Windu, by far the most famous owner of a purple lightsaber, wasn’t really ambiguous – he held the values of the Jedi Order in high regard – he did have his moments and he was far less composed than, for example, Yoda or Qui-Gon.
-Still, he was exceptionally powerful and his ability to stay on the path of the Jedi despite his lightsaber color proves that.
+Although Mace Windu, by far the most famous owner of a purple lightsaber, wasn’t really ambiguous – he held the values of the Jedi Order in high regard – he did have his moments, and he was far less composed than, for example, Yoda or Qui-Gon.
+Still, he was exceptionally powerful, and his ability to stay on the path of the Jedi despite his lightsaber color proves that.
 Another famous owner of a purple lightsaber was Vernestra Rwoh, who was one of the most prominent Jedi during the time of the High Republic.

 Black Lightsaber (Darksaber) Meaning

-A black lightsaber, also called the Darksaber, is actually a unique lightsaber; there is only one example in existence.
+A black lightsaber also called the Darksaber, is actually a unique lightsaber; there is only one example in existence.
 The Darksaber is shaped like a traditional sword and it’s somewhat shorter than an actual lightsaber; still, it is without a doubt a subtype of a lightsaber.
 The Darksaber is associated with Tarre Vizsla, the first Mandalorian Jedi, who created the Darksaber as a one-of-a-kind weapon.

 The weapon represented the Mandalorians’ fight against the Jedi and was a very powerful tool in battle; it also represented the emotions of the Mandalorians (something the Jedi avoided) and their murderous rivalry with the Jedi.
-At one point, the Darksaber was taken by the Jedi and kept under lock, until it was stolen by the Mandalorians and returned to the descendants of Tarre Vizsla.
+At one point, the Darksaber was taken by the Jedi and kept under lock until it was stolen by the Mandalorians and returned to the descendants of Tarre Vizsla.

 The owner of the Darksaber also claims the title of the ruler of the Mandalorians and the only way to legitimately claim ownership over it is to defeat the former owner in combat (i.e., kill them).

-As far as the famous owners are concerned, the Expanded universe as well as the TV shows have shown us that it has been owned by Tarre Vizsla, Pre Vizsla, and Sabine Wren among others.
+As far as the famous owners are concerned, the Expanded Universe, as well as the TV shows, have shown us that it has been owned by Tarre Vizsla, Pre Vizsla, and Sabine Wren, among others.
 The Mandalorian has also established Moff Gideon and Din Djarin as its owners.

 During the High Republic, a certain Jedi Master also owned a black lightsaber that had the standard appearance of any other lightsaber.
 In that regard, the Darksaber probably wasn’t as unique as we thought.